rhrimon/better-takeHomeTest/Chat Post Tests/readme.md

 * pipenv

 ### How To Run
-1. In terminal, run the following command in the `tests` directory: *pipenv shell*
+1. In terminal, run the following command in the `Chat Post Tests` directory: *pipenv shell*
 This will start the virtual environment.
 2. Run the following command: *pipenv install --dev*
 This will install all necessary test dependencies.
 The *--dev* flag ensures that the